ChrisChinchilla/Chip-Shop/_cards/events/all_hands_on_deck.md

 imagelink: null
 longevityscore: null
 specialscore: null
-concepts: 'highest_longevity, if_expert, free'
+concepts: highest_loyalty, extra_staff
 approved: 'Y'
 ---

-An expert decides to join your team!
-It is a great day!
+Your staff pull a week of all nighters to meet a tight deadline.